axoflow/axosyslog-core-docs/content/chapter-encrypted-transport-tls/tlsoptions/_index.md

 When using the `trusted-keys()` and `trusted-dn()` parameters, note the following:

 - First, the `trusted-keys()` parameter is checked.
 If the fingerprint of the peer is listed, the certificate validation is performed.
 - If the fingerprint of the peer is not listed in the `trusted-keys()` parameter, the `trusted-dn()` parameter is checked.
 If the DN of the peer is not listed in the `trusted-dn()` parameter, the authentication of the peer fails and the connection is closed.

 {{% /alert %}}

+Starting with version 4.8.1, if `trusted-keys()` is set, {{% param "product.abbrev" %}} automatically adds the key fingerprint of the peer to the `${.tls.x509_fp}` name-value pair.